Adventure Time: Distant Lands: Background

-Development and Casting
+Development and casting

-The Adventure Time: Distant Lands specials, like the original series, were a co-production between Frederator Studios and Cartoon Network Studios, but unlike the previous seasons, the specials debuted on HBO Max, the video on demand service from WarnerMedia Entertainment.
+Unlike the previous seasons, the specials debuted on HBO Max, the video on demand service from WarnerMedia Entertainment.
 The Distant Lands specials have their origin during the production of the show's tenth season.
 Because the show had had success with specials and miniseries in the past (such as Stakes and Elements), the writers started to pitch a number of stories that could be told in longer formats.
 Two big ideas that emerged during this time were storylines focusing on BMO in space, and another focusing on Marceline and Bubblegum's relationship.
 Production for these longer stories, however, was halted when the series was cancelled.
 Later, when HBO and Cartoon Network began to revive the series for the HBO Max streaming service, the Adventure Time writers went back to these old ideas, and in time they generated the four Distant Lands specials.

 Many of the cast from the original series returned for the specials, including Jeremy Shada as Finn the Human, John DiMaggio as Jake the Dog, Niki Yang as BMO, Hynden Walch as Princess Bubblegum, Olivia Olson as Marceline the Vampire Queen, and Steve Little as Peppermint Butler.
 New characters included Glory Curda as Y5 and Simone Giertz as CGO; both of them were already fans of Adventure Time before joining the cast.
 Guest voices include returning cast members Maria Bamford, Ashly Burch, and Ron Perlman, as well as Randall Park, Stephen Root, John Hodgman, David Bradley, Chris Fleming, Isabelle Fuhrman, Andy Daly, Ron Lynch, Tom Scharpling, Bill Hader, Julia Butters, Patti Harrison, Toks Olagundoye, Edi Patterson, Bex Taylor-Klaus, Dana Snyder, Duncan Trussell, SungWon Cho, and Anthony Head.